MW24.3 - Lecture Quantitative Economics II (Summer 2023) - Master Program in Economics

 The module will be offered online.

-• This is a course with a more technical topic.
-In such a context the online format offers benefits for learning that can't be obtained with traditional lecture room formats.
-Online videos allow students to follow their own learning speed.
-Students can pause their video, slow down or fast forward according to their individual preferences.
-Weekly online homeworks provide regular feedback and encourage students to actively engage with the material.
+This is a course with a more technical topic.
+For this course the online format offers benefits for learning that we miss in a traditional lecture room.
+Online videos allow you to follow your own learning speed.
+You can (and you should) pause your video, slow down or fast forward according to your individual learning speed.
+Weekly online homeworks give you regular feedback and help you to engage with the material.
 Online discussions and exercises provide and enhance interaction.

-As a result, the online format seems to offer a much better learning experience and more room for students to interact.
-Students are clearly more successful than students with traditional teaching.
-With on-line teaching typically fewer than 5% of the students fail the exam.
-With traditional on-site teaching the number of failing students used to be much higher, typically around 25%.
+As a result, the online format gives you a much better learning experience and more room to interact.
+For this course, students are clearly more successful with online teaching than students with traditional teaching.
+In the past, with traditional classroom teaching, about 25% of the students failed the course.
+Now, with on-line teaching, fewer than 5% of the students fail.

 Homework: